If your question is not answered here please join us for our Virtual Q + A on Wednesday 22 February, 6pm (Follow this link to register)

 Can I bring in my own technician?

 Yes, you can.
 We ask that you renumerate anyone you are collaborating with fairly.
-The allocated budget of $1,500 per artist can be used towards bringing in collaborators.
+The allocated budget of $2,700 per artist and this can be used towards bringing in collaborators.

 Will there be access to Venue Technicians for support?
 Is there an extra cost associated with that?